Te Herenga Waka—Victoria University of Wellington Hardship Fund Equity Grants

 Applications are open to all students who are currently studying at Te Herenga Waka—Victoria University of Wellington, including domestic, international, undergraduate, postgraduate, part-time, and full-time students.
 Applicants must be enrolled in the trimester they are applying for, e.g., students who apply for round 1 must be enrolled in trimester 1 of the same year.

 The grants will be awarded on the basis of financial need and satisfactory academic commitment and progress.
 Factors taken into consideration when assessing financial need could include—high course costs, high transport costs, medical conditions or a disability preventing part-time work, family to support, any other relevant circumstances.
+Other factors taken into consideration when assessing financial need is a student’s weekly budget and what money they have across their bank accounts.

 The grants are intended to assist with ongoing costs related study.
 They are not intended for tuition fees.
 The student is expected to be claiming all other available funding; i.e., StudyLink, Student Loan, if eligible.